windedge/compose-table/README.md

 val data = List(50) {
     mapOf("Column 1" to "Item $it", "Column 2" to "Item $it", "Column 3" to "Item $it") }
-val paginationState = rememberPaginationState(data.size, initialPageSize = 5)
+val paginationState = rememberPaginationState(data.size, pageSize = 5)

 PaginatedDataTable(
     columns = {